MaxIOFS/MaxIOFS/docs/README.md

 - ⚠️ Limited testing at extreme scale (100+ concurrent users)
 - ⚠️ Single-node only (no clustering)
 - ⚠️ Filesystem backend only
-- ⚠️ No encryption at rest (use filesystem-level encryption)
+- ⚠️ Limited encryption key management (master key in config, HSM planned for v0.5.0)

 See [Architecture Overview](ARCHITECTURE.md#current-limitations) for complete list.